adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 These are a few tricks I use for [BastilleBSD](https://bastillebsd.org/) on FreeBSD 13.
 This document assumes you have a home server on your lan, you want to use IPv6, your IPv4 and IPv6 are both dynamic addresses.
 You have installed BastilleBSD and are using ZFS.
 This setup can easily be used for public servers or laptops, use my examples to improve your own setup.
+IPv6 is easy to disable if you don't need it.

 [1.
 Preamble](#preamble)